The gender shades audit

 William’s problems began several months before his arrest when video clips and images of the robbery from the CCTV camera were run through face recognition software used by the Detroit Police Department.
 The system has access to the photos from everyone’s driving licence and can compare different faces until it finds a potential match and in this case it falsely identified Robert Williams.
 No system is ever perfect but studies have shown that face recognition technology is often better at correctly matching lighter skinned faces than darker skinned ones.

-However face recognition is only part of the story.
+However, face recognition is only part of the story.
 A potential match is only a pointer towards someone who might be a suspect and it’s certainly not a ‘case closed’ conclusion – there’s still work to be done to check and confirm.
 But as Williams’ lawyer, Victoria Burton-Harris, pointed out once the computer had suggested Williams as a suspect that “framed and informed everything that officers did subsequently”.
 The man in the CCTV image wore a red baseball cap.
 It was for a team that Williams didn’t support (he’s not even a baseball fan) but no-one asked him about it.
 They also didn’t ask if he was in the area at the time (he wasn’t) or had an alibi (he did).
 Instead the investigators asked a security guard at the shop where the theft took place to look at some photos of possible suspects and he picked Williams from the line-up of images.
 Unfortunately the guard hadn’t been on duty on the day of the theft and had only seen the CCTV footage.

 Robert Williams spent 30 hours in custody for a crime he didn’t commit after his face was mistakenly selected from a database.
 He was eventually released and the case dropped but his arrest is still on record along with his ‘mugshot’, fingerprints and a DNA sample.
 In other words he was wrongly picked from one database and has now been unfairly added to another.
 The experience for his whole family has been very traumatic and sadly his children’s first encounter with the police has been a distressing rather than a helpful one.

 The American Civil Liberties Union (ACLU) has filed a lawsuit against the Detroit Police Department on Williams’ behalf for his wrongful arrest.
 It is not known how many people have been arrested because of face recognition technology but given how widely it is used it’s likely that others will have been misidentified too.
 The ACLU and Williams have asked for a public apology, for his police record to be cleared and for his images to be removed from any face recognition database.
-They have also asked that the Detroit Police Department stop using facial recognition in their investigations.
+They have also asked that the Detroit Police Department stop using face recognition in their investigations.
 If Robert Williams had lived in New Hampshire he’d never have been arrested as there is a law there which prevents face recognition software from being linked with driving license databases.

 In June 2020 Amazon, Microsoft and IBM denied the police any further access to their face recognition technology and IBM has also said that it will no longer work in this area because of concerns about racial profiling (targeting a person based on assumptions about their race instead of their individual actions) and violation of privacy and human rights.
 Campaigners are asking for a new law that protects people if this technology is used in future.
 But the ACLU and Robert Williams are asking for people to just stop using it – “I don’t want my daughters’ faces to be part of some government database.
 I don’t want cops showing up at their door because they were recorded at a protest the government didn’t like.”

-This article was originally published on the Teaching London Computing website where you can find references and further reading.
+An earlier version of this article was originally published on the Teaching London Computing website where you can find references and further reading.

-This blog is funded through EPSRC grant EP/W033615/1.
+This blog is funded by EPSRC on research agreement EP/W033615/1.

-Hidden Figures: NASA’s brilliant calculators #BlackHistoryMonth
+Hidden Figures: NASA’s brilliant calculators

 Full Moon with a blue filter